The Rise of AI Fitness Coaching

 The Bottom Line

+AI personal trainers are better than no trainer, and for most people, they are good enough to drive serious results.
 The real competition is not AI vs. human.
-It is AI vs. the alternative most people actually face: training with no guidance at all.
+It is AI vs. training with no guidance at all.
 And in that comparison, AI wins by a mile.

 Try REPVEX free and see what AI-powered training feels like.